adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

 ```

-# This is the output result:
+# HERE IS THIS IMAGE USED:

 ![Alt Tex](images/car.jpg)